Arbnor Muja: Antwerp

 On 28 July 2022, Belgian First Division A club Antwerp reached an agreement with Drita for the transfer of Muja and this deal was made a few minutes after Antwerp defeated Drita in the second leg of the 2022–23 UEFA Europa Conference League second qualifying round.
 Eight days later, the club confirmed that Muja's transfer was permanent and he received squad number 11.
 Antwerp reportedly paid a €400 thousand transfer fee, becoming the most expensive transfer in the history of the Kosovo Superleague.
 His debut with Antwerp came on 2 October in a 2–1 away defeat against Kortrijk after coming on as a substitute in the 45th minute in place of Koji Miyoshi.

-Muja won the Belgian league and cup double with Royal Antwerp in his first season at the club, first seeing off Mechelen 2-0 in the 2023 Belgian Cup final, before edging out Racing Genk on the final day of the league season, drawing 2-2 away to their title rivals thanks to a 94th minute equaliser from captain Toby Alderweireld.
+Muja won the Belgian league and cup double with Royal Antwerp in his first season at the club, first seeing off Mechelen 2–0 in the 2023 Belgian Cup final, before edging out Racing Genk on the final day of the league season, drawing 2–2 away to their title rivals thanks to a 94th-minute equaliser from captain Toby Alderweireld.

 It was Antwerp's first league crown in 66 years, having last lifted the title in 1957.

 Samsunspor

-On 9 February 2024, Samsunspor announced to have signed Muja on a three-and-a-half-year contract.
-He scored on his Süper Lig debut three days later, in a 2–0 home win over Antalyaspor, after coming off the bench in the second half.
+On 9 February 2024, Samsunspor announced the signing of Muja on a three-and-a-half-year contract.
+He scored on his Süper Lig debut three days later, in a 2–0 home win over Antalyaspor, after coming on as a second-half substitute.

+Sint-Truiden

+On 27 August 2025, Muja was loaned out to Sint-Truiden for the 2025–26 season.
+On 14 August 2026, Muja returned to Sint-Truiden on a permanent basis.